ChrisChalms/DialogueSystem/README.md

  - Maybe some docs or a short walkthrough

 ## Would be nice list, but probably never going to happen
-- A JSON conversation building
+- Some sort of conversation builder.
+Currently you have to use an editor to make the JSON files at the moment